If you're wondering what expenses can I claim for working from home, Martin Lewis has a top tip.

 On a Coronavirus special of The Martin Lewis Money Show last night, the saving guru revealed his top tip to get help towards your energy bills at this time.

-‘If you’re required to work at home, you’ve had extra expenses, heating and energy on the back of that,’ he said.
-‘Of course, right now, lots of you are required to work at home, millions, because of the coronavirus outbreak.’
+'If you're required to work at home, you've had extra expenses, heating and energy on the back of that,' he said.
+'Of course, right now, lots of you are required to work at home (opens in new tab), millions, because of the coronavirus outbreak.'

 What expenses can I claim for working from home?

 'Your employer is allowed to pay you £6 a month tax-free,' he explained.
 'That £6 is from the new tax year Monday.
 It is currently £4.
 But I'll go with the £6 figure.'

 'Now they can do that, but asking your employer for extra money at the moment is probably not the best idea for most firms,' he advised.